wodowiesel/GB-Dumper/README.md

 ## HOW TO USE

-0. Set GB clockpin jumper to default GND pin (arduino clock only for development purposes).
+0. Set GB clock-pin jumper to default GND pin (arduino clock only for development purposes).

     Reset pin can be set optionally to low to +5V pin if you want to soft-reset control may need extra code)

 1. Open the \GBCartRead_v(xxx)_Arduino\GBCartRead_v(xxx).ino file and program it to your Arduino.

-   Note down the COM port number in use; you can find this out from the Arduino software by going to Tools -> Serial port.
+   Note down the COM port number in use; you can find this out from the Arduino

+   software by going to Tools -> Serial port.

 2. There are two choices to communicate with the Arduino – using the C program or the Python program.